ezaron/SMCE/README.md

 The predictions are based on a model for the phase-locked tides obtained by mapping historical satellite altimeter data and hourly velocity estimates from surface drifters.
-Thus, the predictions will not include modulations related to refraction or other interactions with mesoscale processes, the so-called non-phase-locked or nonstationary tide.
+Thus, the predictions will not include modulations related to time-variable refraction or other interactions with the environment.
-The amplitude of the non-phase-locked tide is thought to exceed the phase-locked tide throughout the tropics, so the predictions offered by this program may differ considerably from the actual baroclinic sea level anomaly at any particular instant.

-### What is the status of this software?

-This software is under development.
-The prediction of tidal sea level anomaly is routine, but I expect to add new capabilities for predicting subsurface properties (i.e., tidal currents and density anomalies).

 ### How to get more information?

 Email the author: [Edward D. Zaron](mailto:edward.d.zaron@oregonstate.edu)

+Read about the development of HRET14: [manuscript in review at JTech](https://oregonstate.box.com/s/gssl5uqysucqw2f3q7tfkzylpijba2ny)

 Read about the previous version of HRET (version 8.1): [Baroclinic Tidal Sea Level from Exact-Repeat Altimetry](http://dx.doi.org/10.1175/JPO-D-18-0127.1)

 Learn about tides and tidal analysis: [Coastal Tides](http://refmar.shom.fr/sea_level_news_2013/2013_t4/ouvage-reference-sur-theorie-et-pratique-maree-francais-et-anglais) by Bernard Simon.

-## Quickstart for the NASA/JPL SMCE cloud environment
+## Quickstart for a cloud environment or Linux commandline installation

 ### Installation